zsumner/slate/source/index.html.md

 # Introduction

-Welcome to the Dart Keeper API, here you can use our API to view player information such as matches and games.
+Welcome to the Dart Keeper API, here you can use our API to view and retrieve information.

 Here we have language bindings in Ruby which you can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.